miguelo93/computational-approaches-brain/index.md

 3. Do different approaches speak to, complement, or contradict each other?
 4. What are the current challenges in computational approaches to understand the mind, and what could bring progress?

-The event is organized within the "Sensation and Perception to Awareness: Leverhulme Doctoral Scholarship Programme" at the Univeristy of Sussex (find more info [here])(#organizers), and will comprise a set of talks followed by a panel discussion (see [schedule])(#schedule).
+The event is organized within the "Sensation and Perception to Awareness: Leverhulme Doctoral Scholarship Programme" at the Univeristy of Sussex (find more info [here](#organizers)), and will comprise a set of talks followed by a panel discussion (see [schedule](#schedule)).
 ## <span style="color:#2C1320">Speakers</span>

 ### <span style="color:#5F4B66; text-align: center">Joseph Lizier</span>